-States’ fiscal conditions have improved since the Great Recession ended six years ago, but their recovery is incomplete.
-About half of states still collect less tax revenue than at their recession-era peaks, after adjusting for inflation, and most have yet to rebuild their financial cushions to prerecession levels.
-Twenty-three states’ employment rates still trail 2007 levels.
+States’ fiscal conditions have improved since the Great Recession ended six years ago, but their recoveries are incomplete.
+More than 20 states still collect less tax revenue than at their recession-era peaks, after adjusting for inflation, and most have yet to rebuild their financial cushions to pre-recession levels.
+In addition, 23 states’ employment rates trail 2007 levels.
+Despite...
 Read More

 Explore Fiscal 50 Interactive